Montserratt Grau: Club career

 In February 2024, she announced her retirement.

 International career

 Grau was the team captain of the Chile under-15 team that won the gold medal in the 2010 Summer Youth Olympics.

 In 2011, she represented the Chile senior team.

 In 2012, she represented the under-17's in the South American Championship.

-In 2014, she represented the under-20's in the 2014 South American U-20 Women's Championship|South American Championship.
+In 2014, she represented the under-20's in the South American Championship.

 In 2023, she represented the Chile team in the Homeless World Cup, becoming the runner up.

 Other works

 She has worked as a football commentator for Zona Latina channel about the 2021 Copa Libertadores Femenina and ESPN.